A solution is prepared by dissolving 20.2 mL of methanol (CH3OH) ... | Channels for Pearson+

 Multiple Choice

 A solution is prepared by dissolving 20.2 mL of methanol (CH3OH) in 100.0 mL of water at 25°C. The final volume of the solution is 118 mL.
 The densities of methanol and water at this temperature are 0.782 g/mL and 1.00 g/mL, respectively.
-For this solution, what is the concentration of methanol in terms of molarity?
+For this solution, what is the mass percentage of methanol?

 A